 The second variable that you need to plan for is who will be present at each meeting.
 Try to balance between relevancy and diversity.
 In essence, you’ll want to identify members whose input you’ll need to accomplish the goal of your meeting.
 However, you may also want to consider bringing diverse viewpoints into your meeting to explore unique angles.
 For example, when running status meetings for Consult For America, I included both the individuals providing status reports and a couple members on a team for a different client.
 These “outsider” members were able to provide commentary and concerns that would not otherwise be raised based on their experiences with their clients.
 While having too many “outsiders” might disrupt the flow of your meeting, having a pair of fresh eyes can provide a much needed perspective.

-The role played by “outsiders” is identical to the role played by one of the most contentious team member types you’ll encounter: devil’s advocate.
+The role played by “outsiders” is similar to the role played by one of the most contentious team member types you’ll encounter: devil’s advocate.
 These members often see only the things that will go wrong.
 Their negativity, while instructive at times, is often unappreciated by leaders and organizations who are incentivized to make projects happen.
 A well researched example is the failed space shuttle Challenger launch which killed seven astronauts.
 Engineers had urged managers to delay the launch due to potential issues with cold weather and the rubber O-rings that sealed joints in the rockets.
 They were shut down by directors of the NASA program.
 During the launch, the O-rings failed due to cracking in cold temperatures.
 Devil’s advocates are a vital part of any team but need to be managed properly in order to maximize their value.
 I would recommend following the below process: